ErikBrorsson/MVDet/resources/logbook/paper1.md

 Try ablating mv aug just since it wasnt used in baseline (and because it's complicated) => mv aug degrades performance.
 **use base+dv+3DROM**

-jobscripts 630-636
-slurm-2905426_63x
+Can it be beneficial with longer trainings?
+Try 20 epochs with alpha_teacher=0.999 (include this in appendix?) jobscripts 630-636 slurm-2905426_63x
 | benchmark                    | baseline         | ps-label-th | base+dv+3drom (20 epochs, 0.999 ema) |